Project: Migration from VCOE Private Cloud to SIRAS/Azure Cloud

 - Performance equal to or better than current VCOE-hosted environment.

-- VCOE will be able to deallocate the 8 webservers and SQL databases
+- VCOE will be able to deallocate the 8 webservers, SQL databases and networking, likely significant cost savings

 - The infrastructure costs on SIRAS/MBT's end are estimated $11,000 annually.